 NEFCO is an international financial institution established by the five Nordic countries.
-NEFCO finances investments and projects primarily in Russia, Ukraine, Estonia, Latvia, Lithuania, Moldova and Belarus, in order to generate positive environmental effects of interest to the Nordic region.
+NEFCO finances investments and projects primarily in Russia, Ukraine, Estonia, Latvia, Lithuania, Moldova and Belarus as well as climate projects across the world.
+NEFCO's main focus is to generate positive environmental effects of interest to the Nordic region.

 Traffic is busy on the access road to Ekokem's facility in Riihimäki, Finland, with a steady stream of trucks passing through the gates.
 Aside from all the other hazardous waste processed by the company, Ekokem receives annually some 150 tonnes of pesticides that are taken to a special incineration plant where the hazardous substances are burnt at 1,100–1,200°C.

 The Finnish financing company Finnvera is hosting a seminar on exports of Finnish innovations and goods 17 December in Helsinki.
 Investment Manager Maria Maliniemi from NEFCO will deliver a presentation at the event.

 The Bank of Finland will host an event in Helsinki to present the EBRD Transition Report 18 December.
 NEFCO will attend the event.